pfapi/pfapi/README.md

 </details>

-Both list view and detail view APIs are aggregated from and composed of refreshable and cacheable methods.
+Both list view and detail view APIs are aggregated from one or multiple refreshable and cacheable methods.

 <details>

-<summary>Click to See Routes by Method Name</summary>
+<summary>Click to see routes by method name</summary>

 * /pfapi/get-filters/:handle